MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 ```

 ### -RemoveInformationSegment
-This parameter allows you to remove segment from a SharePoint site.This parameter is only applicable for tenants who have enabled M365 Information barriers capability.
+This parameter allows you to remove a segment from a SharePoint site.
+This parameter is only applicable for tenants who have enabled Microsoft 365 Information barriers capability.
 Please read (https://<kaarin to provide the link ) documentation to understand Information barriers with SharePoint Online.

 **Note**: This parameter is available only in SharePoint Online Management Shell Version 16.0.19927.12000 or later.